ashleyhumphries/spotify-data-analysis/README.md

 # spotify-data-analysis
 A quick notebook for analyzing my Spotify data from 2023 and 2022.

-One day, I became curious about my Spotify data and wanted to play around with it.
 In this script, I look at certain song features (e.g., valence, danceability, liveness) of the songs I listened to in 2023 and 2022.
-I also tried using a machine learning model to see if I could predict my songs from 2023 using data from 2022 and to see if one song feature could predict another within a year.
+I also tried using a machine learning model to see if I could predict my songs from 2023 using data from 2022 and to see if one song feature could predict another feature within a year.

 ### File Structure